 The Van Wagenen House, informally known as The Apple Tree House, is located at 298 Academy Street in Jersey City.
-Throughout the year, free lectures and special events are held at the house, and weekly tours are open to the public every Wednesday.
+Throughout the year, free humanities lectures, history exhibitions, heritage celebrations and special events are held at the house.
+Check out our upcoming events below, and look at all out past lectures and exhibitions as well!
 Be sure to follow The Apple Tree House on Facebook for additional information on all special events and Apple Tree House updates.

 **All of our events are uploaded to the Cultural Affairs event calendar, as well as on the Apple Tree House Facebook event page.
 Within these pages, you will find an Eventbrite link to sign-up in advance, or you can call (201) 547-6921.